 Through the CLEP tests, taken before admission, applicants may gain college credit in most academic subjects for work done outside the classroom in jobs, military service, etc., or in non-accredited institutions.
 For further information, visit www.collegeboard.com.
-Students wishing to be considered for CLEP credits should take the CLEP examinations and have the results forwarded to the Associate Vice President for Admissions and Undergraduate Enrollment.
+Students wishing to be considered for CLEP credits should take the CLEP examinations and have the results forwarded to the Office of Undergraduate Admissions.